a5k-gwc/skulls/skulls/admin/readme.txt

 WARNING
-I STRONGLY SUGGEST you use a CNAME (canonical name) for the cache such as http://gwc.your-site.com/skulls.php So if you ever want to take it down all you will have to do is delete the CNAME.
+I STRONGLY SUGGEST you use a CNAME (canonical name) for the cache such as http://gwc.your-site.com/skulls.php instead of http://your-site.com/skulls.php
+So if you ever want to take it down all you will have to do is delete the CNAME.
 If you don't know what is a CNAME then look here: http://en.wikipedia.org/wiki/Domain_name_system